House of Air

 What’s There

 House of Air is an indoor trampoline park inside a 1921 Army airplane hangar at Crissy Field.
 The hangar originally housed biplanes flown by the U.S. Army’s 91st Observation Squadron.
-San Francisco architect Mark Horton redesigned the space when House of Air opened in 2010.
+San Francisco architect Mark Horton redesigned the space when House of Air opened.
 The building has 42-foot-wide bi-folding glass hangar doors and a second-story catwalk overlooking the trampoline floor.

 The main trampoline area covers more than 8,000 square feet.
 There’s also a ninja course, dodgeball, and foam pits.
 They offer classes for kids and adults, plus open jump sessions.
 A café and Hops Bar serve pizza, wine, and beer.